Port Davey

+With the support of the then Premier of Tasmania, Robert Cosgrove (in office from 1939), Australian journalist Critchley Parker proposed a Jewish settlement at Port Davey in 1941.

 History

+Indigenous inhabitants

+Aboriginal Tasmanians inhabited the Port Davey and surrounding areas for thousands of years before the onset of British invasion.
+In the early 1800s, the Ninene clan of the Toogee people resided in the Port Davey region.
+In 1830, many of these people died from diseases introduced by the British.
+All the surviving Ninene were then rounded-up in the following few years through the colonial government's policy of forcibly exiling the remaining Aboriginal Tasmanians to Flinders Island.
+There has been no permanent inhabitation of the Port Davey by humans since this removal of the Ninene.

+European exploration

 The French navigator Marion du Fresne was the first European to record the inlet now called Port Davey, in March 1772.
 On 13 December 1798, when Flinders was off the West Coast, he mentioned Marion's small chart of the area, and tried to take the Norfolk in closer to investigate the opening marked on Marion's chart.
 That opening was clearly marked on Flinders' first map of "Van Diemen's Land" Published in 1800.
-James Kelly has always been seen as the first to discover Port Davey; however, Kelly would have seen Flinders' maps and may have had them with him.
+James Kelly has always been seen as the first European to enter Port Davey; however, Kelly would have seen Flinders' maps and may have had them with him.

+The expeditions led George Augustus Robinson in the early 1830s to make contact and then forcibly remove the Aboriginal Tasmanians living in the region were the first overland explorations of the Port Davey region by Europeans.

-In the 1800s, a small piners (Huon pine lumberjacks) settlement and boatyard was located on Payne Bay on Port Davey's north.
+Later in the 1800s, a small piners (Huon pine lumberjacks) settlement and boatyard was located on Payne Bay on Port Davey's north.
 The settlement remained until the 1900s when the Huon Pine trade ceased.
 Another temporary settlement was located at Bramble Cove behind the Breaksea Islands to serve the whaling industry in the early 1800s.
 Whaling ships would enter Port Davey for wood, water and vegetables and to try-out captured whales in sheltered waters.
 There is also evidence shore-based whaling took place at Bramble Cove in the middle of the 19th century.
 Nothing remains of the site except for a few huon pine headstones from an old cemetery.